FormidableLabs/victory-native-xl/website/docs/getting-started.md

 ### Add some axes

-You might want some axes to make your line graph a bit easier to read an interpret.
+You might want some axes to make your line graph a bit easier to read and interpret.
 The `CartesianChart` offers out-of-the-box support for axes and grids to make it easy to get up and running with some axes.
 Let's add some now.

 ```tsx
 import { View } from "react-native";